Kotlinlearncs.online LogoJava

 Don’t worry.
 Over the next two lessons we’ll slow down and review what we’ve learned.
 And then, over the lessons that follow we’ll have even more opportunities to integrate this knowledge, but with a small twist.
 So be patient.
 This won’t all make sense immediately.
 But it will all make sense eventually.

-Homework: Polymorphic Orderer
+Solve: Polymorphic Orderer

 Created By: Geoffrey Challen